strapi/documentation/docusaurus/docs/user-docs/content-manager/introduction-to-content-manager.md

 displayed_sidebar: userDocsSidebar
 slug: /user-docs/content-manager
 description: Introduction to the Content Manager which allows to write content for collection types and single types.
+pagination_next: user-docs/content-manager/configuring-view-of-content-type

 ---

 # Introduction to the Content Manager

-The Content Manager is a core plugin of Strapi.
-It is a feature that is always activated by default and cannot be deactivated.
+The Content Manager is a core feature of Strapi.
+It is always enabled by default and cannot be disabled.
 It is accessible both when the application is in a development and production environment.

 The Content Manager is accessible from ![Content icon](/img/assets/icons/content.svg) *Content Manager* in the main navigation, which opens a sub navigation displaying 2 categories: _Collection types_ and _Single types_.
 Each category contains the available collection and single content-types which were created beforehand using the [Content-type Builder](/user-docs/content-type-builder/introduction-to-content-types-builder.md).
 From these 2 categories, administrators can create, manage, and publish content.